-The number of deaths and injuries caused by anti-personnel mines has fallen considerably since the Convention entered into force in 1999.
+The number of persons killed or injured by anti-personnel mines has fallen considerably since the Convention entered into force in 1999.

 Survivors are receiving better care and their human rights have been enhanced.
-We are inspired by the survivors who despite their trauma and injuries participate actively in their communities and in the work of the Convention.
+We are inspired by the survivors who participate actively in their communities and in the work of the Convention.